PFT Early Childhood Educator

 - Complete Kindergarten readiness checklists, and Behaviour Intervention Plans (BIP) (when applicable).

 - Document children’s learning on projects so it can be shown to management and communicated to the parents.

 - Communication is key.
 Keep in contact with parents and caregivers during drop offs and pick ups to explain concerns, accomplishments, or events.

 - Responsible for recording programing dollar expenditures monthly.

-- Completion of Early Childhood Education Level I
+- Completion of Early Childhood Education Level I, II, or III

 - Current First Aid/CPR Training.

 - Experience with Emergent Curriculum and the Reggio Approach, an asset.